net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 **CNNpack: Packing Convolutional Neural Networks in the Frequency Domain**.
 Yunhe Wang et al., NIPS.
 2016 - _Hoang_ {: .notice}
 > This paper applies the JPEG image compression algorithm to compress the convolutional filters of a deep convolutional neural network.
 The main difference between this paper and other DNN compression paper is that it uses discrete cosine transformation (DCT) as the pruning procedure (instead of threshold).
-The comparison in this paper is particularly bad as many other state-of-the-art algorithms are not mentioned.
 The author claimed 39x compression rate and 25x speed-up rate while maintaining similar top-1 and top-5 accuracy to the original networks (AlexNet).
+Also, the author stated that the speed of convolution operation can be improved in the frequency domain.
+This paper also addressed the problem of memory saving in neural network compression.
 There is no github repository to be found.

 **Learning Structured Sparsity in Deep Neural Networks**.
 Wen et al., NIPS.
 2016 - _Kaushalya_ {: .notice}